huang15n/Android-Programming/android_lec3.md

 </table>

-<p> if you want to set the list , the people who made android development they hate you and so that, you have <strong> set this thing called entries</strong>  </p>
+ if you want to set the list , the people who made android development they hate you and so that, you have <strong> set this thing called entries</strong>

 <h3> Static list</h3>